-A student may enter a course at a level higher than that normally permitted her class with the permission of her major professor or academic adviser and the instructor of the course.
-The College reserves the right not to offer a course for which the enrollment is fewer than five.
+A student may enter a course at a level higher than that normally permitted the student's class with the permission of the student's major professor or academic adviser and the instructor of the course.
+The University reserves the right not to offer a course for which the enrollment is fewer than five.

-Wofford College Cooperation Program In some cases Converse students may take courses at Wofford College, a neighboring institution in Spartanburg, as part of their undergraduate degree programs.
+Wofford University Cooperation Program In some cases Converse students may take courses at Wofford University, a neighboring institution in Spartanburg, as part of their undergraduate degree programs.
 The cooperative arrangement allows both colleges to enrich the educational opportunities of their students.
 The cooperation is limited, however, and no student at one institution may complete a major program offered only at the other institution.
 The Registrars at the students' home institution will handle registration for courses at the cooperating institution.
 Exceptions to the Guidelines of this Agreement shall be made with the consent of both Provosts or of both Registrars.